 To avoid making expatriates, military personnel stationed abroad and international mutual fund investors pay taxes to two countries, the Internal Revenue Service gives them a choice: They can deduct their foreign taxes on Schedule A, like other common deductions, or they can use Form 1116 for a tax credit and subtract the taxes they paid to another country from whatever they owe the IRS.

-When the credit is larger than their U.S. tax obligation, Form 1116 filers can use the leftover amount to reduce their IRS bill on future tax returns, known as carrying it over.
+When the credit is larger than their U.S. tax obligation, Form 1116 filers can use the leftover amount to reduce their taxes in the future.

 Foreign tax credit eligibility